Are you wondering if your website is using the latest version of WordPress?

 How to Safely Update to the Latest Version of WordPress

 Before you update anything, it’s important to perform a full backup of your WordPress website.
-You can learn the best way to do this in our guide on how to back up and restore your WordPress site.
+You can learn the best way to do this in our beginner’s guide on how to back up your WordPress site.

 Once you’ve done that, you can return to the Dashboard » Updates page and then click the ‘Update Now’ button you can see in the screenshot above.